zyaaa-ux/ROSA-Tuning/README.md

 - Updated the RWKV7 + ROSA integration code with two fusion modes: pre_tmix, replacing x_pre in timeshift with ROSA’s LN output, and post_tmix, running ROSA in parallel with rwkv_tmix.

+- This code is just a conceptual example, you'll need to make some modifications if you want to run it.

 ---